 Program H-25: Fair Housing Services.
-Continue to fund and support Fair Housing Advocates of tenants and landlords.
+Continue to fund and support Fair Housing Advocates of Northern California (Fair Housing), which serves as the City's equal opportunity housing agency, on an annual basis to provide fair housing counseling services, tenant-landlord mediation, public education, and legal referrals for Santa Rosa tenants and landlords.

-Northern California (Fair Housing), which serves as the City's equal opportunity housing agency, on an annual basis to provide fair housing counseling services, tenant-landlord mediation, public education, and legal referrals for Santa Rosa materials for fair housing services available digitally and printed will be provided in multiple languages.
+The City will advertise fair housing counseling services provided by Fair Housing or another fair housing counseling organization through a variety of means, including public information available at City Hall, on the City's website, and public spaces such as libraries and community centers.
+Ensure all marketing materials for fair housing services available digitally and printed will be provided in multiple languages.
 Create a targeted marketing program to reach neighborhoods with higher rates of poverty (such as neighborhoods in southwest Santa Rosa), as identified in the Assessment of Fair Housing.
 Additionally, the city will target the Equity Priority Communities as identified on the City's website.
 Use community-based partners to reach vulnerable households in the identified neighborhoods.